 Final Thoughts on Mount Rushmore National Monument

 Mount Rushmore is one of those truly iconic American sites.
 It should be on your bucket list if it isn’t already!
 An absolutely stunning sight.
 Still, I can smell the pine scent as if I were walking through the forest.
-You can never forget the experience of seeing the memorial in person.
+You can never forget the experience of seeing the monument in person.
 It gives you a strong sense of patriotism.
 A great way to spend a part of your day in the Black Hills of South Dakota.
 Easily combine a day at Rushmore with side trips to Crazy Horse Memorial, Custer State Park, Jewel or Wind Cave.

 Have you been to Mount Rushmore?
 What did you think of it?
 Share your thoughts in the comments below.